Cobalt-OS/Cobalt/README.md

 ---------------------------------------------------------

 __New in Cobalt 1.3:__
+* OpenGEM has replaced FreeDOS Shell as the desktop environment
 * Now under the MIT license
 * Bash compiler now supports Debian
 * BASE and DESKTOP packages are now zipped during the compilation process